HarshitKaushik/java-cheat-sheet/README.md

 int[] runs; //Readable

-//int values[5]; //Compilation Error!Declaration of an Array should not include size.
+//int values[5]; //Compilation Error!Declaration of an array should not include size.

 //marks = new int[]; //COMPILER ERROR!
 Size of an array is mandatory to create an array.